ianxm/ihx/README.md

 it.  for example, this will work:

     >> var a = 1
-    1
+    Int : 1

     >> a = 1.2
     error: Float should be Int

     >> var a :Float = 1.2
-    1.2
+    Float : 1.2

 but this won't work:

     >> var a = 1
-    1
+    Int : 1

     >> a = "car"
-    error: Float should be Int
+    error: String should be Int

     >> var a :String = "car"
     error: Int should be String